 Licking County turns out huge bucks every deer season.
 The biggest problem is the lack of public hunting land in the county.
 If you want to hunt Licking, your best bet is to arrange with an outfitter or obtain permission in writing from a landowner.
 Nevertheless, the county recorded the second-highest total of bucks and does in the 2019 deer season.
 It might take more work, but it's worth it to hunt deer out there.
 Several outfitters provide various levels of hunting access to out-of-state hunters and Ohioans looking to bow hunt Licking County.

 The Biggest Whitetail Bucks of 2019

 In Ohio, we have a fun non-profit called the Buckeye Big Buck Club.
 Every year, the award hunters for the biggest trophy bucks of the season in a variety of categories.
 Last year, Matthew Hoehn scored a 186 2/8 with a bow in Auglaize County.
 That was the highest-scoring “typical” buck recorded across all hunting categories.
 The biggest “non-typical” buck taken with a bow was a monster 225 ⅛ William Gibson, Jr. took in Clermont County.
 That whitetail buck was the highest-scoring deer harvested all season.

 Ready for Some Quality Deer Hunting?

 We hope you will take the opportunity to get out and hunt Ohio when you can.
 Swing by Whitefeather Meats and say hello to us while you're here!
 We’d love to hear stories about a good deer hunt.
-And don't forget to check out our tutorials on field dressing a deer so you're ready enjoy all your hard work.
+And don't forget to check out our tutorial on field dressing a deer (and the video here) so you're ready to enjoy all your hard work.